mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 })()
 ```

-A good way to think of this is
+A good way to think of TS files:
 * `.ts` files contain both type information and code that runs
 * `.js` files contain only code that runs
 * `.d.ts` files contain only type information

 ### Types of modules

 Did you notice that the `export` keyword was still present in the build output for our program?
-We're generating [ES2015 modules][esm] from our TypeScript source.
-Try to run this file via node
+We are generating [ES2015 modules][esm] from our TypeScript source.
+Let's try to run this file via node:

 ```sh
 node packages/hello-ts/dist/index.js